 Once you have your budget laid out, you can decide where to cut back spending.
 This is the money that you will now be able to save.
 Pay yourself first by putting that money aside before you do anything else.

 Set a goal and try to save as much as you can.
 Once you reach that goal, you can be less strict and have more fun.
-For instance, my husband and I made a goal for an emergency fund.
+For instance, my husband and I made a goal to save for an emergency fund.
 Once we reached that amount, we started putting less money towards it and started saving for a travel fund as well.

 3. Separate Your Money Into Different Bank Accounts